Green Howards Regimental Museum

-The Green Howards Regimental Museum is the museum of the Green Howards infantry regiment of the British Army.
-It is located in the old Trinity Church in the centre of the market place of Richmond in the Richmondshire district of North Yorkshire, England.
+The Green Howards Regimental Museum is the museum of the Green Howards infantry regiment of the British Army, located in Richmond, North Yorkshire.

+The museum is located in the old Holy Trinity Church, Richmond, in the centre of the market place.
 The Green Howards were amalgamated with The Prince of Wales's Own Regiment of Yorkshire and The Duke of Wellington's Regiment, all Yorkshire-based regiments in the King's Division, to form The Yorkshire Regiment on 6 June 2006.

 History

 Founded at Richmond Barracks in 1922, the museum moved to its present location in the centre of the market place in Richmond in 1973.
 It houses a collection which illustrates three centuries of the history of the regiment.

 Medal display

 Within the museums collection are 3,750 medals and decorations presented to members of the regiment including 16 Victoria Crosses (VC) and three George Crosses.

 The Victoria Cross for Lt Col Oliver Cyril Spencer Watson VC DSO Commanding the 2nd/5th King's Own Yorkshire Light Infantry at the time of his award of the VC is also held by the museum.
 He was awarded the VC for gallantry, on 28 March 1918 at Rossignol Wood, France.
 Organising bombing parties and leading attacks under intense fire, he was killed covering the withdrawal of his men.